innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0027 Import-Export BEFDSS XML/readme.md

 # Importing & Exporting BEFDSS XML Survey Data
+BEFDSS (Belgian Exchange Format for Drain and Sewer Systems) is a Belgian standard format used for files containing standardised Inspection Data.
 All methods are available in InfoAsset Exchange only.

 ## Importing BEFDSS XML CCTV Survey Data